fenestbuc/kubar-SCF/README.md

 ### Real-World Application
 - **Scenario Analysis**: The risk management framework of Kubar Protocol includes scenario analysis tools that simulate various market conditions and stress scenarios.
 These tools help in understanding the impact of extreme market movements on the platform's stability and the effectiveness of its risk mitigation strategies.

-Certainly!
-Improving upon the Mathematical Modeling section of your whitepaper can significantly enhance its depth and clarity.
-Here's how you can expand on this:

 ## Risk Assessment Models

 ### Value at Risk (VaR) and Conditional Value at Risk (CVaR)